sci-oer/oo-course-wiki/ooConcepts/references.md

 # References (Pointers)

 Often it is stated that Java is easier than C because it doesn't use pointers.
-In fact, Java uses pointers for everything, but it seems easier than pointers with C because memory management is handled automatically with no intervention from the programmer.
+In fact, Java uses pointers for everything, but it seems easier than C pointers because memory management is handled automatically with no intervention from the programmer.

 When a variable of a class type is declared, that variable is, in fact, a pointer.
 Java programmers use the word *reference*.